 For more than 125 years, the American Correctional Association has championed the cause of corrections and correctional effectiveness.
 The John E. Polk Correctional Facility received its initial ACA “Core Jail Standards” Accreditation in 2013.
 Accreditation requires a stringent audit covering 141 standards which focus on facility operations, security, inmate healthcare and education.
 Audits are conducted by assessors chosen by ACA from outside the State of Florida.

-The Sheriff’s Office Forensic Lab was originally accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board’s (ASCLAD/LAB) in June 2009 and then reaccredited in 2013.
-In 2015, the Lab received accreditation from the ASCLAD/LAB International Testing Program.
+The Sheriff’s Office Forensic Laboratory Services Division was originally accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board’s (ASCLD/LAB) in June 2009 and then reaccredited in 2013.
+In 2015, the Laboratory received accreditation from the ASCLD/LAB International Testing Program.
 In 2018, the Forensic Laboratory Services Division transitioned to the ANAB Forensic Testing Laboratory Accreditation by successfully conforming to the accreditation requirements and standards for this new accreditation program.

 Commission for Florida Law Enforcement Accreditation (CFA)

 In 1996, the Sheriff's Office became one of the first agencies in the state to achieve law enforcement accreditation through the Commission for Florida Law Enforcement Accreditation (CFA).
 The commission was created under the auspices of the Florida Sheriffs Association and the Florida Police Chiefs Association to address law enforcement management and community service issues relative to the State of Florida.
 The commission re-accredited the Sheriff's Office in 1999, 2002, 2005, 2008 2011, and 2014.
 Additionally, the SCSO holds “Excelsior Agency” status from CFA for continued excellence.